Bulgaria and Brazil Go Head-to-Head in Quidditch World Cup Final

-Bogomil Levski breaks through the Brazilian defence and equalises!
+Bogomil Levski breaks through the Brazilian defense and equalizes!
 Ten all!

 A sudden burst of quick-fire Quaffle passes has resulted in a brace of goals for Brazil, whose Chasers are tearing up and down the pitch.
 Gonçalo Flores has scored twice more and Fernando Diaz once, taking the score to 40-10.
-Bulgaria are making too many careless mistakes and need to take the offensive.
+Bulgaria is making too many careless mistakes and needs to take the offensive.
 Brazil looking far the stronger team at this point.

 THE SNITCH HAS BEEN SIGHTED!
 With the score standing at 50-20 (following goals one minute apart from Alonso and Vassileva) a flash of gold near the Brazilian hoops leads Silva and Krum into a breakneck chase - Beaters and Chasers scatter - Krum is ahead but narrowly misses a capture - as the Snitch soars upwards, both Seekers appear to be dazzled by the brilliant Argentinian sun - the Snitch has disappeared again.

 Moments after Diaz lengthens Brazil's lead - 60-20 - Beater Santos hits Viktor Krum hard over the head with his bat.
 The referee is examining Omniocular footage to determine whether a foul has been committed.
 The game has paused.

 No foul!
 German referee Herman Junker concludes that Rafael Santos did not mean to hit Viktor Krum around the back of the skull with his Beater's bat.
 Krum signals that he is fit to continue and play resumes!

 Mere minutes after play resumes, Krum and Silva are rocketing suddenly upwards - five thousand Omnioculars follow the pair into the dazzling Argentinian sun -